pdjr-beatrice/log/README.md

 ## Log files and log system configuration

-A log file is a plain text file consisting of an arbitrary number of log entries or records.
+A log file is a plain text file consisting of an arbitrary number of log entries relating to a single day as defined by the local time zone.
-Log files are rolled over at 00:00Z and all files have a name of the form _YYYYMMDD_ which represents the date to which their content applies.
+Log files have a name of the form _YYYYMMDD_.

 Each line in a log file is made up of a time-stamped and labelled record which stores a single Signal K data value.
 Fields in each record are space separated and the general format is `_log-timestamp_ [_signalk-timestamp_] _label-1_ _label-1.1_ _value_`.
-A snippet from one of _Beatrice_'s recent log files looks like this.
+A snippet from one of _Beatrice_'s recent log files looks like this:

 ```
 2019-07-13T22:00:01Z [2019-07-13T22:00:01.293Z] TANKLEVEL FuelPS .3811